powell-christopher/blog/source/_posts/Getting Started with Hexo.io.md

 hexo server --draft --open
 {% endcodeblock %}

-This should start our local test server and automatically kick up out default browser and point it to our new website for us.
+This should start our local test server and automatically kick up our default browser and point it to our new website for us.
 Pretty snazzy...

 The **draft** option makes any draft posts we may have visible.
 These are not made visible by default and are not included in a normal deployment of our website.

 The **open** option is what triggers the automatic loading of the website in our browser as a convenience.

-An added perk is that the server will stay listening for changes to its sources and generate new content as we author our posts, meaning we will see our edits show up on our browser as we work without restarting the server.
+An added perk is BrowserSync support which allow the server to listen for changes to its sources and generate new content as we author our posts, meaning we will see our edits show up on our browser as we work without restarting the server.
 Awesome :)

 **Note:** This only applies to sources.
 Things like changes in configuration, installation of new plugins or themes, etc. will still require a restart of the server.